jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 example: kubectl describe pod -n jalapeno topology-678ddb8bb4-rt9jg
 ```
 ### Install Jalapeno SR-Processors
 The SR-Processors are a pair of POC data processors that mine Jalapeno's graphDB and create a pair of new data collections.
-The sr-node processor loops through various link-state data collectors and gathers relevant SR/SRv6 data for each node in the network.
-The sr-topology processor generates a graph of the entire network topology (internal and external) and populates relevant SR/SRv6 data within the collection.
+The sr-node processor loops through various link-state data collections and gathers relevant SR/SRv6 data for each node in the network.
+The sr-topology processor generates a graph of the entire network topology (internal and external) and populates relevant SR/SRv6 data within the graph collection.

 1. Install SR-Processors:
 ```